 They were rushed to the Accident & Emergency Department of CMC.
 Raju had suffered a spinal cord injury.
 This left his legs & arms completely paralysed.
 He lost all ability to walk, stand or even move his hands and legs.
 His sister had multiple fractures that needed surgery.

 Raju is now completely dependent on his parents.
 His mother had to stop working to feed, bathe and care for him.
 To ease the financial burden on the family, his father tried for compensation.
 He was told that as a teenage driver, he was not eligible for compensation and could be penalized for violating traffic regulations.
 The family is struggling to make ends meet and look after their teenage children.

 Despite the excellent clinical care and treatment he received at CMC, Raju’s future is uncertain.
 When he took his father’s motorbike out, he did not think he was breaking traffic rules.
 He did not think twice about wearing a helmet or getting one for his sister.

 There are many things that YOU can do that will keep you and your family safe.
 And may even save someone else’s life.
-We have a few ideas here including Pedestrian Safety, Driver Safety and Learning CPR.
-See the details below.
+We have a few ideas here, learn about pedestrian safety, driver safety and CPR.
+Jump to the details below.